Sanix-Darker/tidi/README.md

 # tidi

-Meet tidi, the `2kb` bubble chat component for any website... made using preact.
+Meet tidi, the `2kb` bubble chat component for any website... made using preact, running with a 9MB compiled backend service.

 ![screen](./readme-resources/size.png)

 ## Requirements

 - node/npm
-- golang
+- go
 - Docker (optional for the prod)

 ## CLI Commands